-The Zoo’s Docents play an important role in serving as guides for all of our guests during their visit.
-Docents present guided tours, animal encounters, and outreach programs and spark curiosity in countless children by sharing interesting biofacts and animal observations.
-This is the perfect volunteer program if you like to inspire kids to learn more about the world around them.
+The Zoo’s Docents are essential in serving as guides for all our guests during their visit.
+Docents present wildlife biofacts, guided tours, animal encounters, and outreach programs and spark curiosity in countless guests by sharing interesting biofacts and animal observations.
+This is the perfect volunteer program if you like to inspire others to learn more about the world around them.

 Educate members of the public of all ages.